Lawmakers pass budget targeting Nebraska abortion providers

 - Kushner family saw White House as opportunity; it’s mainly been trouble

-Supporters say it will ensure tax money is not going toward abortions.
+Other opponents said attempts to regulate family planning do not belong in the budget.
+Sen. Patty Pansing Brooks of Lincoln said she questions the measure’s legality and expects it will be challenged in court.

-The measure has been heavily debated throughout the session and failed to advance twice.
+The measure was heavily debated throughout the session and failed to advance twice.
+Failing to pass the budget could have created other problems within the state.